Murderous Maths

 • Keep going until you get an answer that's accurate enough for you.

-If you want the square root of a perfect square, Mrs Brooksbank (a maths teacher) told us to subtract the odd numbers in order 1,3,5,7 etc. until you get to zero then count up the number of subtractions!
+Mrs Brooksbank (a maths teacher) told us to subtract the odd numbers in order 1,3,5,7 etc. until you get to zero then count up the number of subtractions!

 E.g. to get the square root of 36 it's: